Gonzaga Preparatory School: Food drive

 The Gonzaga Prep Food Drive consistently gathers over 100,000 pounds of food each year before the Thanksgiving holiday.
 Recipients of collected groceries and turkeys include over two hundred families, the Colville Indian Reservation, the Spokane Tribe, the Morningstar Baptist Church, residents of Summit View Apartments, Second Harvest food bank, and many local food pantries.

 Athletics

-The Gonzaga Prep Bullpups compete in the 4A classification and are part of the GSL (Greater Spokane League), a league of 10 teams from around Spokane.
+The Gonzaga Prep Bullpups compete in the 4A classification and are part of the Greater Spokane League, a league of 17 teams from around Spokane.
 As a member of the 4A Greater Spokane League, the Bullpups offer athletic opportunities in ten boys sports and ten girls sports: for boys, football, cross country, basketball, wrestling, soccer, tennis, baseball, track, lacrosse, robotics and golf; and for girls, volleyball, soccer, robotics, cross country, basketball, tennis, softball, track, golf, lacrosse, and cheerleading.
 Over sixty-five percent of Gonzaga Prep's student body participates in athletics.

 Girls' Tennis

 G-Prep won seven straight GSL Tennis championships from 1997 to 2003.
 The Bullpups tennis teams went undefeated for eight years.
 When Lewis and Clark High School defeated G-Prep on April 13, 2003, it was the Bullpups' first loss since 1996.
 The team continues to experience success.